dwyl/learn-alpine.js/drag-and-drop.md

 [PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) is used
 to send and listen to `messages`.
-Any clients connected to a `topic` can listen for new messsages on this topic.
+Any clients connected to a `topic` can listen for new messages on this topic.

 In this section we are using PubSub to notify clients when new items are created.

-The first step is to connected the client when the LiveView page is requested.
+The first step is to connect the client when the LiveView page is requested.
-We are going to add helper functions in `libe/app/tasks.ex` to manages the PubSub feature, and the first one to add is `subscribe`:
+We are going to add helper functions in `lib/app/tasks.ex` to manages the PubSub feature, and the first one to add is `subscribe`:

 ```elixir